rpdav/nixos/services/nas/immich/README.md

     ];
 ```

-This puts a redundant entry in sops but makes it easier to run compose2nix because it will complain if you assign a variable of `POSTGRES_PASSWORD=${DB_PASSWORD} due to the missing entry in the .env file.
+This puts a redundant entry in sops but makes it easier to run compose2nix because it will complain if you assign a variable of `POSTGRES_PASSWORD=${DB_PASSWORD} like the default config due to the missing entry in the .env file.